 These days Indonesia is hardly a country in which George W Bush would enjoy taking a relaxing stroll and talking to the people.
 Not that there are many places left for walking anyway: almost everything has been privatized and Jakarta has almost no public parks or even decent sidewalks.
 But let’s imagine that he were to find some quiet promenade, get out of the car surrounded by his Security detail, take a few steps on Indonesian soil.
 He would risk being reviled, insulted, perhaps even attacked.

-Tens of thousands of Muslims
+Tens of thousands of Muslims protested the visit

 So what brought him to the largest Islamic country in the world, despite polls suggesting that just 30 percent of Indonesians view his country favorably, down from 75 percent just six years ago?
 Below I suggest some possible answers.

 The visit was flawlessly orchestrated by U.S. and Indonesian Security Services, building on their longterm relationship.
 Landing at the secondary Halim Airport located in dirt poor East Jakarta, Bush stepped on Indonesian soil just to transfer from Air Force One to the Presidential Black Hawk, which brought him to the city of Bogor, some 40 miles south of the capital, almost to the doorsteps of Bogor Palace.
 The Palace, one of the symbols of Dutch colonial rule, is also where deposed President Sukarno spent his last years under house arrest following the 1965 U.S.-sponsored coup and the bloody pogrom that followed in its wake.